by Leslie Mullin

 It’s no wonder that Haiti’s most popular party, Fanmi Lavalas, chose the image of Haitian people seated around a dining table as its emblem, signifying the overthrow of privilege and the right of every Haitian to share the nation’s wealth.
 This is not mere symbolism.
 In its 1990 program, the Lavalas party recognized the right to eat as one of three basic principles, along with the right to work and the right of the impoverished masses to demand what is owed them.
 In a very concrete way, Aristide, Haiti’s first democratically elected president, illustrated this commitment on the day of his February 7th, 1991 inauguration, when he invited several hundred street children to join him for breakfast in the Palace garden.

 Haiti’s hunger crisis is no accident – it is the direct result of US economic policies imposed on rural Haiti beginning in the 1980s.
-The story of how the US undermined Haiti’s domestic rice industry explains why a nation of farmers can no longer feed itself.
+The story of how the US undermined Haiti’s domestic rice industry exemplifies how a nation of farmers can no longer feed itself.

 The Story of Rice